Hyun-Kim/sample/README.md

 ● Proficient in MS PowerPoint, Excel

-##PRESENT
+##CURRENT

 I am a graduate student of CiTE at POSTECH, **majoring in text mining and patent analysis**.
 Currently I am participating in

 1)  **Future Strategy Lab.** (Dept. of Industrial and Management Engineering)
 : focused on semantic text mining of patents for discovering future opportunities in business and technology.